morota/monthlyReports/_posts/2014-08-31-August-2014-Monthly-Report.md

 The other one was the 10th World Congress on Genetics Applied to Livestock Production (WCGALP) which took place in Vancouver between the 17th to 22nd of August.
 This was my second in total and my first animal genetics conference I ever joined.
-Introducing myself to new people as much as I can was on top in my to-do list and I also enjoyed catching up with my old friends.
+Introducing myself to new people as much as I can was on the top of my to-do list and I also enjoyed catching up with my old friends.
 I would like to thank the Gordon Dickerson fund ($1500) for supporting my travel to Vancouver.

 I took an introductory training session for new hires hosted by CASNR on Wednesday August 13.